MashNagesh/ML-Azure-NanoDegree-Capstone/README.md

 #### Steps:

 ##### Inference Configuration
-1.Define the Environment
+1.Define the Environment(env.yaml)
-2.Use Scoring Script(Score.py) and the Saved Environment details (env.yaml) to define the configuration for Inference
+2.Use Scoring Script(Score1.py) and the Saved Environment details  to define the configuration for Inference

 ##### Deployment Configuration
 3.ACIWebservice spins an instance based on the Specification